Wolf Point, MT (WPT)

 Located between the Missouri River and the railroad tracks, Wolf Point is a regional trade center and home to the Wild Horse Stampede, Montana's oldest rodeo.

 Wolf Point, MT 59201

-In the 1860s and 1870s when the river steamboat was the principal mode of travel, Wolf Point was a refueling point as well as an Indian trading post.
-During the 1870s, winter trappers stacked their wolf hides along the river to wait for spring and for the steamboats to transport their cargo to markets in the east.
-In 1912, the Fort Peck Indian Reservation was opened to homesteaders and the town of Wolf Point moved from the river bank to the Great Northern Railway (now BNSF Railway), about one mile north.
-Today, Wolf Point is the site for the Wild Horse Stampede, the largest of Montana's rodeos.
+In the 1860s and 1870s when the river steamboat was the principal mode of travel, Wolf Point was a refueling point as well as an Indian trading post along the upper reaches of the Missouri River.
+During the 1870s, winter trappers stacked their wolf hides along the river to wait for spring and for the steamboats to transport their cargo to markets in the East.

 At the end of the century, the Great Northern Railway (GN) worked its way through northern Montana.
 Considered to have been America’s premier northern trans-continental railroad, running from St. Paul, Minn. to Seattle, the GN was formed in 1889 by James J. Hill after he successfully orchestrated the merger of the St. Paul and Pacific Railroad with the St. Paul, Minneapolis, and Manitoba Railway.
 Hill holds a special place in railroad history and lore, and is known as the “Empire Builder.”
 Whereas most transcontinental lines were built with federal assistance in the form of federal land grants, the GN did not utilize this method.